anthfu/kotlin-kafka-lab/README.md

 $ docker-compose up -d --scale spring-consumer=3
 ```

 This will bring up a `spring-producer` and three `spring-consumer` instances in the same consumer group.
+The topic will be created automatically by default, and the producer will immediately begin sending messages.
+You can then visit `localhost:9021` to see the messages and data flow graphs in Confluent Control Center.